LedgerHQ/app-monero/README.md

 # Revision

+## v1.1.1

+Allow transaction parsing when screen is locked

 ## v1.1.0

 Initial Release

 Targeted Client: Monero 0.13.0.0+

-- Security fix: New protocol V2 for better destination control
 - Security fix: Screen lock management
+- Optimisation: New protocol V2 for future
 - Fix bug in large amount display that was truncated
 - Remove confirmation for zero amount (fake sweep change)
 - Better handling for change address to not display them